-We aim to reinforce the linkages among news media, educators and the young through recognition, action and resources in ways that reinforce democracy.
+We aim to bring together news media and the young for the benefit of both through recognition, action and resources in ways that reinforce the role of rigorous journalism in a democracy.

 COMING SOON